NixOS/nix/doc/manual/source/store/drv.md

 >
 > - The store path of `dev` will be: `/nix/store/<hash>-hello-dev`.

+### System {#system}

+The system type on which the [`builder`](#attr-builder) executable is meant to be run.

+A necessary condition for Nix to schedule a given derivation on some Nix instance is for the "system" of that derivation to match that instance's [`system` configuration option].

+By putting the `system` in each derivation, Nix allows *heterogenous* build plans, where not all steps can be run on the same machine or same sort of machine.
+Nix can schedule builds such that it automatically builds on other platforms by [forwarding build requests](@docroot@/advanced-topics/distributed-builds.md) to other Nix instances.

+[`system` configuration option]: @docroot@/command-ref/conf-file.md#conf-system

+[content-addressed derivation]: @docroot@/glossary.md#gloss-content-addressed-derivation
+[realise]: @docroot@/glossary.md#gloss-realise
+[store object]: @docroot@/store/store-object.md
+[store path]: @docroot@/store/store-path.md

 ### Process creation fields {#process-creation-fields}

 These are the three fields which describe how to spawn the process which (along with any of its own child processes) will perform the build.